 The free version of TunnelBear is very good but ultimately just used as a prompt to push you into a paid subscription.
-Local performance is much better than most other free providers but drops off internationally – not that the monthly 500MB data cap allows you to do much anyway.
-Access to Netflix and BBC iPlayer is currently blocked.
-User-friendly custom apps are available for the four major platforms but there are no manual workarounds for any other devices, including routers.
+Local performance is much better than most other free providers but the monthly 500MB data cap won’t allow you to do much more than casual browsing.

 Free TunnelBear users benefit from exactly the same level of protection as paid users, including strong encryption and a good set of privacy features, such as a VPN kill switch and DNS leak protection.
-It only collects anonymous usage stats so nothing you do online can be traced back to you, mitigating its jurisdiction in privacy-unfriendly Canada.
-Customer support lacks live chat but will solve most basic issues.
-A decent app that’s let down by a stingy bandwidth cap.
+It only collects anonymous usage stats so nothing you do online can be traced back to you.
+All in all, it’s a decent app that’s let down by a stingy bandwidth cap.

 We wish to clarify that this review applies solely to the free version of TunnelBear VPN.
 If you want to check out what we thought of the paid version, you can read our review here.

 Trying to test out TunnelBear Free’s performance was incredibly time-consuming thanks to the ridiculously limited 500MB monthly data cap.
 We had to create four different accounts just to test out speeds in nine different countries as we kept hitting our bandwidth limit.

 Disregarding that, performance was surprisingly good – almost as quick as the premium version of the service.
 Local downloads peaked at 63Mbps in Germany (we test from the UK), allowing for buffer-free streaming and speedy multiple file downloads.
 Speeds on more distant servers dropped off significantly (13Mbps in the US and 22Mbps in Japan) but were still quick enough for general streaming and browsing.